 Shamrock Stencil Painting

 Younger children will enjoy making these bright green shamrocks with the help of TP or paper towel tubes.
-This is a guide about shamrock stencil painting
+This is a page about shamrock stencil painting

 For St. Patrick's Day in my pre-k class, students learn the history of the shamrock.
 They get to study these three-leaf clovers outside on a nature walk and in the science center.
 There are also numerous art activities that I let them choose from.
 One of the easiest is a shamrock stencil painting.
 The children get to help make their own stencils and have fun painting with a new art material.